Open enrollment for Medicare begins on October 15th, and healthcare is on everyone’s mind.

 The harsh reality is that health care is the largest unknown expense for most retirees.

-The risk of not accounting for these costs will likely have a detrimental financial impact on their retirement.
+The risk of not accounting for these costs will probably have a detrimental financial impact on their retirement.

 This knowledge leaves us to contemplate if we are doing enough to help our clients plan for the cost of health care.